turingschool/lesson_plans/ruby_04-apis_and_scalability/pubsub_on_the_server.markdown

 __Exercise: psubscribe__

-Fire up a new redis client using `redis-cli`
+Fire up a new Redis client using `redis-cli`

 Subscribe to a new "sandwiches" pattern, using: `psubscribe "sandwiches:*"`

 Then, from another tab, try publishing some messages onto various channels within the "sandwiches" namespace.

-Finally, pattern subscribtions are worthwhile if only because they give us the best-named programming API method: __[PUNSUBSCRIBE](http://redis.io/commands/punsubscribe)__.
+Finally, pattern subscriptions are worthwhile if only because they give us the best-named programming API method: __[PUNSUBSCRIBE](http://redis.io/commands/punsubscribe)__.

 [Redis psubscribe docs](http://redis.io/topics/pubsub)

 ## Using Slacker

-Now, let's practice using redis' pub/sub features more interactively.
+Now, let's practice using Redis' pub/sub features more interactively.
 For this section we'll use the example Slacker project.

 __Setup__